Evryway/evryway.github.io/_drafts/2016-3-3-Where-Am-I.md

 My floor-to-kneetop distance is approximately 0.65m.
 I'm not 100% certain where the exact centre of the device is, but I'm guessing it's between 20 and 50 millimetres below the top edge, so I can confidently say the ADF origin is at  somewhere around (0.0, 0.70, 0.0) in garage-space - give or take a few centimetres in all three axes.

-I'm currently using the [Project Tango Explorer app](https://play.google.com/store/apps/details?id=com.projecttango.tangoexplorer) to create the area definitions - I'll be adding this to the holodeck viewer app at some point, as this will become pretty important to do in device in the next phase of the project.
+I'm currently using the [Project Tango Explorer app](https://play.google.com/store/apps/details?id=com.projecttango.tangoexplorer) to create the area definitions - I'll be adding this to the holodeck viewer app at some point, as this will become pretty important to do in-app on-device in the next phase of the project.

 ## Progress so far (20160304)